zazzlife/api-docs/authentication-authorization.md

 The scheme for the Authorization Header Should be `ZazzApi`.
 For almost all calls you need to provide 4 parameters in the Authorization Header:

-1. The Application Id that is given you followed by a `:`
+1. The Application Id that is given to you followed by a `:`
 2. Signature of the request followed by a `:` (Signing the request is explained below)
 3. User Id which will be given to you after a successful login followed by a `:`
 4. Hash of the user password.
 (You can find more details below)